atbay1989/LuriaInterpreter/README.md

 ### Statements & Expressions
 #### Statements
 Statements are syntactic units in Luria that express a command to carry out an action.
 In Luria, the is no distinction between statements and declarations.
-Every statement must end with a semi-colon.
-Luria supports the following statements:
+Every statement must end with a semi-colon, **";"**.
+Luria supports the following types of statements:

     1 + 1; // an expression statement